kaurTanbir/expression-evaluator/README.md

 given expression to find quotient gives a rounded result. given expression to find the power of the number gives a rounded result.

+#### VERSION 0.2 [SINGLE OPERATOR]

+    Product takes two operands and an operation in between.

+        operator can be any of ‘+ , - , *’
+        operand can only be +ve integers.
+        values should be space separated.

+    SAMPLE: "2 + 3" , "3 - 2" , "3 * 2" , "4 / 2" , "2 ^ 2"

+#### VERSION 0.1 [ADDITION ONLY]

+    Product takes two operands and an operation in between.

+        operator can be only ‘+’
+        operand can only be +ve integers.
+        values should be space separated.

+    SAMPLE: "2 + 3"